A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 A. Yes.
 The vaccines currently offered are preservative free.

 Q. Will a COVID-19 vaccination protect me from getting sick with COVID-19?

-A. Yes.
-COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19, and this protects you from getting sick with COVID-19.
+A. COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19, which helps protects you from getting sick with COVID-19.